cselab/LED/README.md

 # Data availability

 Scripts to generate the data for the FHN and the KS equations are provided in the ./Data folder.
-Data for the Navier-Stokes flow past a cylinder have been generated using the in-house software library, [CubismUP-2D](https://github.com/novatig/CubismUP_2D).
+Data for the Navier-Stokes flow past a cylinder have been generated using the in-house software library, [CubismUP-2D](https://github.com/novatig/CubismUP_2D) (to be made public soon).
 Due to the large data size, the data for this application are not uploaded here.

 # Dependencies (python 3.8)